Updated 4:26 p.m.

 That forum is set for 1 to 3 p.m.
 Sunday, Jan.
 28 at Chatham University’s Eddy Theater and was organized by the Pittsburgh 14th Ward Independent Democratic Club as part of its annual meeting, according to a Facebook post.

 “We’re gonna hold it regardless” of how the Democratic Party votes, forum organizer Ron Gaydos told The Incline.
 “Often, when we have candidates in forums, we hold an endorsement afterward.
 This time we won’t, just because it’s likely that some candidates are going to continue under other nominations than Democrat.
 But we want to make sure voters are as well informed as possible.”

-In this forum with all three candidates vying for the vacant District 8 city council seat, the candidates will answer questions from moderators and the public about their positions on the issues and reasons for running.
-The candidates are Dinette owner Sonja Finn, former Gilman Chief of Staff Erika Strassburger and Marty Healey, chief financial officer of Healey Company.
+Hear from candidates vying for the vacant District 8 city council seat at this forum.
+They will answer questions from moderators and the public about their positions on the issues and reasons for running.

 Where: Eddy Theater at Chatham University at Woodland Road (Squirrel Hill North)